drand/website/docs/developer/drand-client.md

 # drand-client CLI

-The `drand-client` command-line-interface application can be used to fetch randomness from a drand network.
+The `drand-client` command-line interface application can be used to fetch randomness from a drand network.
 It is a CLI frontend for the [drand client libraries](/developer/clients/).

 ## Installation